Measuring collective diffusion properties by counting particles in boxes: Comparison to a common Fourier-based approach

-In contrast, sharp discrepancies arise between experimental data and theory, for large wavelengths $L \gtrsim 2-3 \sigma$, which are usually attributed to hydrodynamic corrections~\cite{lin1995experimental,lin2014divergence,bleibel2014hydrodynamic}.
-Unfortunately, such discrepancies also arise where the divergence artefact in $D(k)$ kicks in.
-These divergences also occur for wavelengths that are smaller than the critical wavelength to reach the $\Dcoll$ plateau, which would require $L \gtrsim 10 \sigma$.
+In contrast, sharp discrepancies arise between experimental data and theory for large lengthscales ${L \gtrsim 3 \sigma}$ (\mbox{Fig.~\ref{fig:method3}-b}).
+This divergence occurs at a similar lengthscale for experimental data at both ${\phi= 0.11}$ and ${\phi= 0.02}$, suggesting it is in both cases a consequence of the artefact discussed above.
+As such, beyond this value of $k$, interpretation of the data is ambiguous.
+Nonetheless, at lower wavenumber, the distinct features linked to De Gennes narrowing for the higher packing fraction are accurately resolved in $D(k)$ for the experiment.
+Divergence of $D(k)$ in previous works has been attributed to hydrodynamic corrections~\cite{lin1995experimental,lin2014divergence,bleibel2014hydrodynamic}.
+Unfortunately, this reported behaviour arises for wavelengths where the divergence artefact in $D(k)$ kicks in for our results, and before the theory even reaches the $\Dcoll$ plateau.
 To deconvolve hydrodynamic contributions from this artefact is beyond the scope of our work.
 Yet, several strategies are worth mentioning.
 On the experimental side, one could use wider fields of view to increase the range of relevant $L$ lengths or design de-aliasing techniques~\cite{zuccolotto2024improving,moisan2011periodic}.
-Simulations including hydrodynamic lubrication between particles could be conducted~\cite{sprinkle2020driven,mackay2024countoscope} and compared with simulations with purely steric interactions as well, but require intense computational resources: only long simulation timescales and wide simulation boxes can resolve decorrelation accurately at these large wavelengths.
+Simulations including hydrodynamic interactions between particles could be conducted~\cite{sprinkle2020driven,mackay2024countoscope} and compared with simulations with purely steric interactions as well, but require intense computational resources.